 First and foremost, it’s time to make a plan for your landscaping.
 If you haven’t done much all winter, you’ll probably need to trim some trees and bushes, weed the flower beds, and do a low cut to start the season.
 This is also a great time to add mulch to flower beds and plant some bright spring flowers.

 Maintaining a yard and lawn equipment can be expensive.
 Did you know that if you find the right landscaper, it can be just as cost efficient to hire out the job instead of doing it yourself?
 Plus, it saves you a day every weekend during the growing season.
 It might be worth having a look to see if you can find a company, similar to Lawncare.net, in your local area.
 That way, you can ensure your garden landscaping will look impressive!

 Porch or Deck

 The beginning of spring is a great time to power-wash your deck or porch.
-If you don’t have the equipment, we have trained professionals who can come help you out with this chore.
-Call us today to schedule a visit.
+If you don’t have the equipment, you will Need Knoxville Pressure Washing that are trained professionals who can come help you out with this chore.

 You can make a big spring impact by changing out a few decorative items.
 For example, spruce up your lawn furniture with new cushions, change the wreath on your door, or hang some yard decor.
 Bright colors that can be seen from the road add to the curb appeal and make your home look welcoming to those passing by.